 Schools need to promote varied learning paths

-University is not suitable for half of the youth population, despite the previous government’s aspirations.
+University is not suitable for half of the youth population.
 Degrees are of tremendous value to the right students in the right subjects but we are doing our industries’ and students’ futures a disservice if we push more and more school leavers into higher education simply to improve the UK’s position in arbitrary league tables and make us feel good about our education system.

 A truly outstanding education system embraces and promotes a variety of development paths, taking into consideration the current and potential needs of our economy as well as the maturity and learning speeds of its students – not everyone is ready for A-levels at 16 or a degree at 18.